mohitjain/mohitjain/_posts/2013-06-30-long-integer-literals-in-ruby.markdown

 {% endhighlight %}

 Difficult to count right?
-In normal day to day practice we generally use comma to separate the digits, for example in US standard we use comma every 3 digits.
+In normal day to day practice, we generally use a comma to separate the digits, for example in US standard we use a comma every 3 digits.
 So number written above can be re-written as:

 {% highlight ruby %}